-Covariation in mathematics is centered on explicitly coordinating the change in one quantity with the change in another, i.e. ``as time increases, the distance will also increase.''
-We will refer to this as ``direct'' covariational reasoning.
-While direct covariational reasoning certainly appears often in physics, there is some preliminary evidence that covariation and reasoning about quantities more generally may have additional, distinct features in physics \cite{Zimmerman2019TowardsPhysics, WhiteBrahmia2019QuantificationPhysics}.
-In particular, early findings in our prior work suggest that physics covariational reasoning may involve a broader tool set than reasoning focused on the specific functional relationship between two quantities \cite{Zimmerman2019TowardsPhysics,Olsho2022CharacterizingModeling}, perhaps due to the blended nature of physics reasoning.
-In this paper, we will use the mental actions as described in Table~\ref{tab:StevensSummary} as a launching point for our investigation into physics covariational reasoning.
+In recent PER studies that focus on mathematical modeling in physics, covariation---as defined in mathematics education---offers valuable explanatory power in characterizing reasoning \cite{Taylor2018SoKinematics, Emigh2019, Olsho2022CharacterizingModeling, may2021StudentsStudy, AkinyemiSolutionStudents}.
+In science education research more broadly, covariation has been studied in the context of single and multiple representations \cite{Rolfes2022Mono-Thinking,Jimenez2024MathematicalStudy,Altindis2024ExploringInterpretation}.
+We suggest physics and science education researchers find the language valuable because it allows for descriptions of reasoning about change across a wide variety of continuous, functional relationships between two or more quantities \cite{Jones2022MultivariationReasoning}.

+A common feature of covariational reasoning tasks is graphical representations.
+This study is framed around asking experts to generate graphical representations from animations.
+There is a long tradition of examining multiple representations as a framework for learning in physics education research (for a review of this work, please refer to \cite{Rosengrant2007AnRepresentations}.
+Due to the expert level of our study subjects, we assume their expertise in interpreting graphs and moving fluidly between representations.
+Therefore, we choose to take a more holistic approach towards being able to identify the kinds of covariational reasoning they use when making sense of both contexts, rather than focus on their translation between representations.

-\subsection{Expert Mathematics Covariational Reasoning: Hobson and Moore's 2017 Study}
+\subsection{Expert mathematics Covariational Reasoning: Hobson and Moore's 2017 Study}

-The first study described in this paper is a replication of an study conducted by Hobson and Moore in 2017 \cite{Hobson2017}.
-That study examined how expert mathematicians use covariational reasoning by asking several mathematics graduate students to complete novel graphing tasks.
-The authors considered graduate students to represent experts in the context of the introductory calculus problems, as graduate students are expected to ``have sufficient experience engaging in tasks involving representing and reasoning about quantities'' \cite{Hobson2017}.
-The graduate students were given animations developed by the researchers of three graphing tasks identical to those shown in Figure 1, with place names adjusted to the local region.
+Mathematics education researchers Hobson and Moore examined how expert mathematicians use covariational reasoning by asking several mathematics graduate students to complete novel graphing tasks \cite{Hobson2017}.
+Hobson and Moore considered graduate students to represent experts in the context of the introductory calculus problems used in the study, as graduate students are expected to ``have sufficient experience engaging in tasks involving representing and reasoning about quantities'' \cite{Hobson2017}.
+The graduate students were shown animations developed by the researchers for three tasks identical to those shown in Fig.~\ref{fig:firstround}, with place names adjusted to the local region.